 Certain maintenance functions are contracted to outside companies.
 Individuals who provide services to the University are considered University personnel for the purposes of completing the work required.
-Until further notice, when work orders are being performed in resident rooms, residents will be required to wear a face covering and exit the room until repair work is completed.
-Notification of work will be communicated with residents according to scheduled repair of work order.

-D. Health, Safety, & Occupancy Checks
+Health, Safety, & Occupancy Checks

-Each month, HRE staff members will enter rooms to conduct a primarily visual scan of each room, apartment, or suite for Health, Safety, & Occupancy Checks.
-Residents are expected to return the room in excellent condition at the end of their occupancy, and these checks provide mid-term inspections to aid in this process.
-These checks, which will have prior notice, allow staff to survey rooms for safety and security to ensure:
+Each month, HRE staff members will enter rooms to conduct a primarily visual scan of each room, apartment, or suite for Health, Safety, & Occupancy Checks (HSOCs).
+Residents are expected to return the room in excellent condition at the end of their occupancy, and HSOCs aid in this process.